6 steps to take to ensure your business website is a success

 Educate the visitors of your site with relevant information as to the services you offer, place yourself in the market as the go-to for the best services across the board, and this isn’t just visual web design, I’m talking the full package!

-Here at Big Atom we highly recommend offering useful information, tutorials and one of my favourites — open source designs to your visitors.
+At Big Atom web design they highly recommend offering useful information, tutorials and one of my favourites — open source designs to your visitors.
 You might even want to share other businesses publications, this way they will share yours, adding another backlink to your site.

 3. Testing, Testing